storj/docs/app/dcs/api/uplink-cli/cp-command/page.md

 upload /home/user/receipts/pancake.jpg to sj://cakes/pancake.jpg
 ```

-### Copy an object from one location to another within Storj DCS
+### Copy an object from one location to another within Storj

-It is possible to copy a file from one Storj DCS location to another Storj DCS location within the same project.
+It is possible to copy a file from one Storj location to another Storj location within the same project.

-When the `cp` command is used to copy a file from one Storj DCS location to another Storj DCS location, the object will be copied entirely on the "server" side - **this will not count against your egress limits, as the object is not being downloaded**.
+When the `cp` command is used to copy a file from one Storj location to another Storj location, the object will be copied entirely on the "server" side - **this will not count against your egress limits, as the object is not being downloaded**.

 {% callout type="info"  %}
 You need to have at least version 1.54.1 of Uplink installed to support server-side copy